The closure ordering conjecture on local Arthur packets of classical groups: Enhanced Shahidi Conjecture

-\begin{conj}[{\cite[Conjecture 1.5]{LS22}}, Enhanced Shahidi's Conjecture] For any quasi-split reductive group $G$, a local Arthur packet is tempered if and only if it has a generic member. \end{conj}

-Shahidi's Conjecture (\cite[Conjecture 9.4]{Sha90}) states that if $\phi$ is tempered, then $\Pi_\phi$ contains a generic representation.
+The Shahidi conjecture (\cite[Conjecture 9.4]{Sha90}) states that if $\phi$ is tempered, then $\Pi_\phi$ contains a generic representation.
 This generic representation is expected to be unique once the Whittaker data being fixed.
 Notice that if $\phi$ is tempered, then $\phi$ is also a local Arthur parameter and the local $L$-packet is expected to coincide with the corresponding local Arthur packet.
-Shahidi's Conjecture has been proved for many cases (for examples, see \cite{Kon02, JS03, JS04, Liu11, JS12, MW12, Wal12, Art13, JL14, KMSW14, Mok15, Beu16, Var17, Ato17, JL22}).
-The new content of the Enhanced Shahidi's Conjecture is that if the local Arthur packet $\Pi_\psi$ contains a generic representation, then $\psi$ is a tempered local Arthur parameter.
+The Shahidi conjecture has been proved for many cases (for examples, see \cite{Kon02, JS03, JS04, Liu11, JS12, MW12, Wal12, Art13, JL14, KMSW14, Mok15, Beu16, Var17, Ato17, JL22}).
+The new content of the enhanced Shahidi conjecture is that if $\psi \in \Psi(G)$ and the local Arthur packet $\Pi_\psi$ contains a generic representation, then $\psi$ is a tempered local Arthur parameter.

-Fix an infinitesimal parameter $\lambda: W_F\to {}^L \RG$ and let $V_\lambda$ be the Vogan variety.
-Let $\phi_0$ be the local $L$-parameter of $G$ corresponding to the zero orbit in $V_\lambda$.
-Conjecture \ref{main conj} has a direct corollary as follows.